 If you are going to use fresh citrus juice, this chart will help you decide how many pieces of fruit you will need.
 Keep in mind that lemon and lime juices are often accents while orange and grapefruit juices may require 3 or more ounces per drink.
 Either way, you'll get about two or three drinks per piece of fruit.

 |Lemon||1 3/4 oz|

-Keep in mind that juiced fruit will not be usable for garnishes.
+Juiced fruit will not be usable for garnishes.
 Have extra produce on hand to cut wheels, wedges, and twists for your drinks.
-Garnishes can be prepared ahead of time; store sliced fruit in sealed containers and peels or twists in ice-cold water to keep them fresh.
+Garnishes can be prepared ahead of time; store sliced fruits in sealed containers and peels or twists in ice-cold water to keep them fresh.

 An Example Stock for a Party

 When you determine the recipes you intend to serve, you can estimate how many bottles of each liquor are needed to create a certain number of drinks.
 As an example, let's say that you're hosting a party for 20 guests with a limited drink menu, so you might serve as many as 80 drinks.

 Since you can get about 16 drinks from one bottle of liquor, you will need a minimum of five bottles.
 If they're included in your drinks, you will also need at least 40 ounces (or 5 cups) of accent juices and syrup.
 For soda, it's best to go big to account for the highballs and stock the equivalent of seven 2-liter bottles.
 Adding more soda and juice to your stock also ensures you'll have plenty of nonalcoholic drink options.